 - Consider living in halls of residence at first until you get to know people and the area

-- Talk to your family and friends back home about how your are feeling
+- Talk to your family and friends back home about how you are feeling

 - Don't turn to alcohol, smoking or drugs to help feelings of anxiety as this will only make matters worse

 Dr Drever said: "If you are feeling overly anxious and isolated when you start university, you should seek help as early as possible.
 Universities have strong support networks in place that students can turn to if they have any problems.
-However, if the feelings of acute anxiety and isolation persist it then is best to seek medical help via a GP who can refer you to experts such as the Priory."
+However, if the feelings of acute anxiety and isolation persist, then it is best to seek medical help via a GP who can refer you to experts such as Priory."